Types of Fabric for Furniture: What is the Best Upholstery Fabric

 Disadvantages:

-• It can be expensive, especially high-quality leather
+• Can be expensive, especially high-quality leather

 • May show scratches, scuffs, and wear marks